What’s Changed?

 With the changing world of work where more people are working remotely, distributed or hybrid, employees are feeling more connected to their immediate / local groups.
 So, being able to address what matters most to each of those groups is important.

-As well as organizational-level impact, the reports now help us identify impact and focus areas for departments, teams and demographic groups (where there are more than 25 responses).
+As well as organizational-level impact, the reports now help us identify impact and focus areas for departments, teams, and demographic groups (where there are more than 25 responses).

-When it comes to taking action, we still recommend organizations take action at the company level, but for organizations where managers are able to take action, advise managers to look at impact for their groups and choose specific actions that stand out for their teams.
+When it comes to taking action, we still recommend organizations take action at the company level, but for organizations where managers are able to take action, advise managers to look at the impact for their groups and choose specific actions that stand out for their teams.

 Will my past results change?
 Does this mean past focuses are not relevant?

 Past focuses are still relevant - we are using the same underlying algorithm to recommend focuses.
-Previously, we only showed focus at the organizational-level.
+Previously, we only showed focus at the organizational level.
 This update now gives companies a way to be more granular, get even more out of their results, and see focus by demographic cuts.

 We know many companies look at their last survey results.
 Past results will not change with this update.